 PLA methods include:

 There are credit caps to be aware of.
-SUNY Canton, for example, caps PLA at 15 credits for an associate degree and 30 for a bachelor's — and most institutions set similar limits.
+SUNY Canton, for example, caps PLA at 15 credits for an associate degree and 30 for a bachelor's.
+Most institutions set similar limits.

 Step 4: Target "Adult-Friendly" Colleges